-• We report on progress to our students, and their parents and carers, three times a year through our KASH reports.
+We report on progress to our students, and their parents and carers, three times a year through our KASH reports.
 These reports are emailed out to parents and carers, and also published on the MCAS App and BROMCOM Student Portal.

 - KASH stands for Knowledge, Attitudes, Skills and Habits.
-Progress in each area is determined by a student's subject teacher as either 5 (concern), 4 (cause for concern), 3 (secure), 2 (enhancing) or 1 (excelling) compared to curriculum expectations.
-Knowledge and skills descriptors for subjects can be found in the curriculum section of our website for the relevant year group. - At Key Stage 3 (Years 7, 8 and 9), reports include Foundation Stage Levels, the descriptors for which can be found here.
-These reflect an assessment of a student's current progress in each subject. - At Key Stage 4 (Years 10 and 11), reports include teacher projections the grade a student is predicted to get in their final assessments in Year 11.
+Each of these areas are determined by a student's subject teacher to be either 5 (concern), 4 (cause for concern), 3 (secure), 2 (enhancing) or 1 (excelling) compared to age-related expectations.
+Knowledge and skills descriptors for subjects can be found in the curriculum section of our website for the relevant year group. - At Key Stage 3 (Years 7, 8 & 9), reports include Foundation Stage Levels, the descriptors for which can be found on the KS3 Curriculum Overview page of our website.
+These reflect an assessment of a student's current attainment in each subject.
+To aid a more accurate assessment of current attaining grade, some curriculum areas report this later in the academic year. - At Key Stage 4 (Years 10 & 11) and Key Stage 5 (Years 12 & 13), reports include teacher projections the grade a student is predicted to get in their final assessments in Year 11 or Year 13, as appropriate.
 These projections will often change as a student moves through Key Stage 4 depending on their attitudes and habits, and the impact these are having on their progress. - Not all reports contain all this information for all subjects.
-Some reports will just focus on Attitudes and Habits for most subjects, for example at the start of Year 7, as we know that these two areas are the ones that students can influence the most.

-Subject specific knowledge and skills guidance can be found here on the Curriculum pages of the school website.

-We also have a video guide available about the KASH process.
+Some reports will just focus on Attitudes and Habits for most subjects, for example at the start of Year 7, as we know that these two areas are the ones that students can influence the most. - Subject specific knowledge, skills and guidance can be found on the school website. under the 'Curriculum and Assessment' area.
+We also have video guides available about the KASH process.

-Key Stage 4 (Year 10 & 11)
+Key Stage 4

 For most GCSE courses the grading system is based on the 9 to 1 scale.
-When your child collects their final qualification exam grades they will receive grades according to the new system and not the old (with several exceptions e.g. BTEC qualifications).
+When your child collects their final qualification exam grades they will receive grades according to the new system and not the old (with several exceptions e.g. BTEC /CNAT qualifications).

 With the GCSE grading system a 9 is the highest grade and 1 is the bottom of the grade available.
-There is no direct comparison between the old A to G and the new 9 to 1 grading systems but we can draw relationships between them.
+There is no direct comparison between the old A\ to G and the new 9 to 1 grading systems but we can draw relationships between them.

 These are shown in the table below.
 The Government benchmark for a standard pass (high grade) at GCSE is a grade 4.
-Previously (under the old A to G grading structure) the Government considered a grade C as a higher GCSE grade.
+Previously (under the old A\ to G grading structure) the Government considered a grade C as a higher GCSE grade.
 A grade 5 is called a strong pass at GCSE.